 At Uffington School we recognise that children learn to be strong and independent from secure relationships.
 We aim to develop caring, respectful, professional relationships with the children and their families.
-HYMN PRACTICE PARTNERS / SWIMMING BUDDIES / BUDDY BENCH
+The children have an opportunity to develop relationships with other children across the school when Year join foundation twice a week, worship partners, reading buddies, swimming buddies and using the buddy bench at playtimes.